sclavijosuero/wick-a11y-sample-project/README.md

 ## Video Tutorial Slides

-Your statement appears to be correct.
-The slides of the Video Tutorial presentation are available in the repository as a PDF at the specified path: [tutorial-slides/wick-a11y-video-tutorial.pdf](/tutorial-slides/wick-a11y-video-tutorial.pdf).
+The slides of the Video Tutorial presentation are available in the repository as a PDF at [tutorial-slides/wick-a11y-video-tutorial.pdf](/tutorial-slides/wick-a11y-video-tutorial.pdf).

 ## License